harlan-zw/harlanzw.com-vitepress/app/blog/how-vite-works-and-why-its-a-better-dx-than-webpack/index.md

 ---
-title: "How Vite Upgrades The Vue Developer Experience"
+title: "How Vite Works And Why It's A Better DX Than Webpack"
-description: "I had a play around with Vite, VitePress and TailwindCSS to build a new blazing ⚡ fast blog.
-Discover why Vite is the next best thing."
+description: "I used Vite to build a new blazing fast blog ⚡, find out what I learnt and why Vite is the next big thing."
-publishDate: 24th Nov 2020
+publishDate: 30th Nov 2020
 ---

-# How Vite Upgrades The Vue Developer Experience
+# {{ $page.title }}

-<div class="text-xs text-gray-600"><time>30th Nov 2020</time></div>
+<div class="text-xs text-gray-600"><time>{{ $page.frontmatter.publishDate }}</time></div>

-In rebuilding my personal blog, I wanted to challenge myself to learn the latest tech, the unknown.
+In rebuilding my old Nuxt.js personal site, I wanted to challenge myself to learn the latest tech, the unknown.
+I wanted to use something that could offer me a better developer experience (DX).

 The unknown was the new project by Evan You: [⚡ Vite](https://github.com/vitejs/vite) (/veet/).
 Called Fast, for the 🇫🇷 Frenchies.

-In this post I'm going to assume you're using a webpack + webpack-dev-server stack, it's used by all major Vue frameworks: Nuxt.js, Vue-CLI, VuePress, etc. You'll learn a little about how webpack works, how Vite works and comparing the two.
+I'll be comparing how it works to the standard [webpack](https://github.com/webpack/webpack) config using [webpack-dev-server](https://github.com/webpack/webpack-dev-server), which all major Vue frameworks are using for development.

+You'll learn how webpack works and how Vite works differently.
+As well as the best way to get started with Vite.

 Vite could the next best thing in tooling, currently, it's still in a pre-release stage though so be careful out there 🐛.